Skip to main content

 Eligibility

-• Your household income must have been assessed by Student Finance England (or equivalent in Northern Ireland, Scotland or Wales) in your final year of undergraduate study.
+• have had household income assessed by Student Finance England (or equivalent in Northern Ireland, Scotland or Wales) in the final year of undergraduate study and been awarded a maintenance loan greater than the "non-income-assessed" amount.

-The table below shows the relevant household income / Maintenance Loan amounts for students assessed by Student Finance England.
+The table below shows the relevant household income / maintenance loan amounts for students assessed by Student Finance England.

 Final year of undergraduate study Highest eligible household income Lowest eligible maintenance loan*

-2025/26 £62,377 £4,569
+2025/26 £62,377 £4,570

-2024/25 £62,349 £4,432
+2024/25 £62,349 £4,433

-2023/24 £62,343 £4,324
+2023/24 £62,343 £4,325

-2022/23 £62,311 £4,206
+2022/23 £62,311 £4,207

-2021/22 £62,286 £4,111
+2021/22 £62,286 £4,112

-2020/21 £62,249 £3,987
+2020/21 £62,249 £3,988

-If you were income-assessed by Student Finance Northern Ireland (SFNI), Student Awards Agency for Scotland (SAAS) or Student Finance Wales (SFW) and you are not sure of your eligibility, please contact grants.bursaries@durham.ac.uk.
+*Different figures apply if you were living in London, or at home with your parents, in your final year of undergraduate study, or if you were income-assessed by Student Finance Northern Ireland (SFNI), Student Awards Agency for Scotland (SAAS) or Student Finance Wales (SFW).

-If your final year of undergraduate study was before 2020/21 and you are not sure of your eligibility, please contact grants.bursaries@durham.ac.uk.
+If you are unsure about your eligibility, please contact grants.bursaries@durham.ac.uk.

 Any other queries about eligibility?
 Contact us for advice.